PelleLille/hsl-docs/functions.rst

   Replace the value in the memory store only if the current value is the same as oldvalue (compare-and-swap).

   :param string key: the memory key
-  :param any value: the old value
+  :param any oldvalue: the old value
   :param any value: the value
-  :return: if the value was replaced
+  :return: true if the value was replaced
   :rtype: boolean

 .. function:: memory_dec(key, [offset=1])